2026 AI Large Model Landscape Analysis: DeepSeek, GPT-5.4, Claude 4.6, Gemini 3.1

 | Research Report Analysis | Gemini 3.1 Pro | 1M context ideal for processing lengthy research documents |

-| Intelligent Customer Service | DeepSeek V4 | Extreme cost-effectiveness, Engram memory enhances customer experience |
+| Intelligent Customer Service | DeepSeek V4 | Extreme cost-effectiveness, 1M context holds full conversation history |

 9.2 Healthcare